Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/user/get-user-info-for-target.md

 ---
 title: Get User Info for Target
-description: Fetch Twitch user data and populate a set of variables
+description: Fetch Twitch user data from a given value and populate a set of variables
 variables:
+  - name: addTargetResult
+    type: bool
+    description: Whether or not a user was found with the value that was used
+    version: 1.0.0
   - name: targetUser
     description: Display name of the target user
   - name: targetUserName